RetroReversing/retroReversing/pages/n64/Turok64SourceCode.md

 This is a very common developer technique to get up and running quickly, copy source code that you know works and then build from that.

+The PR folder comes with the SDK and stands for `Project Reality` which was N64's codename before `Ultra64`.

 The released source code in fact contains the whole `PR` folder, so it also contains some of the official Nintendo code Demos from an early release of the SDK.

 ## Missing stddef.h